Oklahoma Gov. Kevin Stitt mulls calling special session on tax cuts

 The Legislature's $12.9 billion proposed state budget includes eliminating a so-called marriage penalty for couples who file their income taxes jointly and scrapping the state's franchise tax, which is levied on corporations.
 Stitt said the cuts, which will reduce annual tax collections by about $70 million, are a step in the right direction.

-Gov. Kevin Stitt on Friday discusses a possible special session on tax cuts.
-It would have to be called separately from the special legislative session that could bring lawmakers back in mid-June if the governor vetoes any components of the proposed state budget.
+Gov. Kevin Stitt discusses a possible special session on tax cuts at a press conference Friday.
+It would have to be called separately from the existing special legislative session that could bring lawmakers back in mid-June if the governor vetoes any components of their proposed state budget.